f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

         }
     }

-You can then issue the following GET API call to view each interfaces configuration inclusing the new decription.
-Note the interface name has to be encoded in postman because of the special characters.
+You can then issue the following GET API call to view each interfaces configuration including the new description.
+Note, the interface name has to be encoded in Postman because of the special characters.
 The %2F will repsent the slash in the interface name.

 .. code-block:: bash

     GET https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-interfaces:interfaces/interface=1%2Fmgmt0/config

-You should see a resonse similar to the one below.
+You should see a response similar to the one below.

 .. code-block:: json